adriaan-vd-graaf/genome_integration/README.md

 ```
 correct_header= "FID\tIID\tPHENO\n"
 ```

 ### MR-link output format
 MR-link outputs a file with two lines, one header and one result line for the gene, results are tab separated The header looks like this: `"ensembl_name\tmethod\tbeta\tse\tp_value\tn_ivs\tiv_summary\n"`

-Then the result line contains the following fields:
+The result line contains the following fields:
 1. `ensembl_name`: the ensembl gene id that was tested.
 2. `method` : The method used for causal inference.
 Currently this is only `MR-link_uncalibrated`, could be expanded in later versions.
 3. `beta`: Is the ridge regression beta (this has been regularized so the direction is more important than the magnitude)